lusciousmangoes/astro/README.md

 ﻿# Astrophysics Project 1
 # Create Stars

-# HOW TO ACCESS THE REPOSITORY:

-# OPEN TERMINAL IN THE CORRECT DIRECTORY ON YOUR LOCAL COMPUTER
-# OPEN TERMINAL AND RUN THE COMMAND git pull
-# MAKE WHATEVER CHANGES YOU NEED TO MAKE
+# ENSURE YOU PULL BEFORE YOU START TO MAKE CHANGES, AND PUSH ONCE YOU ARE DONE

+# open terminal in the correct directory on your local computer
+# open terminal and run the command: git pull
+# make whatever changes you need to make
-# RUN THE COMMAND git add filename
+# run the command: git add filename
-# RUN THE COMMAND git commit -m "whatever changes you made"
+# run the command: git commit -m "whatever changes you made"
-# RUN THE COMMAND git push
+# run the command: git push
+# enter username and password
 # SUCCESS!

-# ENSURE YOU PULL BEFORE YOU START TO MAKE CHANGES, AND PUSH ONCE YOU ARE DONE